Feldenkrais holistic learning through movement

 Years ago I read this inspiring quote below from the founding father of The Feldenkrais Method:

-Discover how to stand, sit, walk, run, turn, lift, and much more without causing tension, pain, or fatigue in your body.
-Feel what awareness of movement does to your body and brain and how it gives you more vitality, calmness, and balance in your everyday activities.
-Discover how you can be more user-friendly for your body.
+Feel what awareness of movement does to your mind, body, and brain and how it gives you more choice, vitality, calmness, and balance in your everyday activities.
+Discover how you can be more user-friendly for your body, and brain by tapping into your sensational and emotional wisdom.

-- want to get rid of chronic physical and emotional stress, tension, and fatigue
+- want to get rid of chronic physical-emotional tension, pain and fatigue

 - look for more vitality, resilience, and freedom of movement